Buy now, pay later plans

 There are different payment models available, but they all allow you to pay later.

 Companies may offer a promotional rate for purchases made with a buy now, pay later plan.
-This may be as low as 0% interest.
-However, if you don’t make your payments on time, you’ll usually have to pay fees.
+This rate may be as low as 0% interest.
+However, if you don’t make your payments on time, you’ll usually need to pay fees.

 Some companies charge an administration fee to set up the plan.
 Generally, you pay this fee at the time of your purchase.